suzannejmatthews/suzannejmatthews.github.io/_posts/2021-08-17-raspberrypi4-headless.markdown

 ## Step 1: Flash the microSD card
-Download the latest Raspberry Pi OS (64-bit) Beta Release at this link: https://downloads.raspberrypi.org/raspios_arm64/images/
+Download the latest Raspberry Pi OS (64-bit) Beta Release at this link: https://downloads.raspberrypi.org/raspios_arm64/images/ **NOTE**: Be sure to download the LATEST image.
+Since the image is in Beta, it is getting better all the time!
+As of writing, the latest one is dated MAY 2021, and it's SO much better than the 2020 Beta release image!

 After unzipping the file, flash it to a microSD card using something like BalenaEtcher